 Over the years, I’ve watched so many family members experience these types of emotions.
 You don’t have to feel alone in the process.
 This is a regular occurrence and deciding to seek additional help in the care of your loved one is often the best caregiving decision you can make for them and you.

 Many older adults in need of care support experience isolation and a loss of appetite.
-Care homes are designed to address these types of dementia symptoms and the individuals living with dementia will receive a personalized care plan that seeks to address the care-plan that aims to address these types of concerns.
+Care homes are designed to address these types of dementia symptoms and the individuals living with dementia will receive a personalized care plan that seeks to address these types of concerns.

 No matter the reason for seeking additional support in your caregiving duties it is important to trust your own decisions.
 You will undoubtedly make the right decision for both you and your loved one.